AkaruiYami/AdventOfCode/D06/README.md

 # Day 6

-As for day 6, you need firt to prepare a dictionary that hold `timer: n_fish` where the `timer` is the input that were given for the puzzle, and `n_fish` is the number of timer in side the input.
+As for day 6, you need to prepare a dictionary that hold `timer: n_fish` where the `timer` is the input that were given for the puzzle, and `n_fish` is the number of timer inside the input.
 This is to make it easier for us to loop through the fishes.
+For this, we are going to use `defaultdict` from collections module.

 ```python
 def update_fish(fishes):